 There are so many different types of water heaters, all of which have varying capacities, energy output, and fuel sources.
 Before buying anything of significant value, it is wise to really think about what exactly you are looking for - be that an electric water heater, mini-tank, or tankless heater.

 Many buyers get confused between a boiler and a water heater.
 So what is the difference?
 Essentially, a water heater heats the water you use to shower, cook, and clean.
-It takes the cold water from a water supply pipe and heats it ready for when you run a tap or use your washing machine.
+It takes the cold water from a water supply pipe and heats it, giving you hot water at the ready for when you run a tap or use your washing machine.
 A water heater uses water that is suitable for cooking and cleaning with (potable).
 On the other hand, a boiler is used to heat the home rather than heat the water from your taps.

 If you are looking for inspiration as to what water heater to choose, read our helpful tips below.